Rights group urges release of abducted Libyan protesters

 Amnesty said, citing eyewitness accounts and its Nawasi contacts, that there were “strong indications that this militia was behind the attack” on the protesters.

+Militiamen also opened fire at the protesters in Tripoli’s Martyrs Square, which was the scene of Sunday’s attack, according to a protester who spoke on condition of anonymity for fear of reprisal.
+He said dozens of protesters were detained and their whereabouts were unknown.

+Interior Minister Fathi Bashaga acknowledged that a Tripoli-allied militia fired live ammunition at peaceful protesters.
+He said in a statement early Thursday that the militias, which it did not name, abducted some of the protesters who were forcefully disappeared.

 Meanwhile, Libyan Prime Minister Fayez Sarraj Monday said in televised comments that the protesters “did not obtain necessary permits” for the rally.
 In a meeting with military and security officials Wednesday, he described the demonstrations as “riots,” according to a statement from his office.

 He also announced a 24-hour curfew lasting four days to fight the coronavirus, a move protesters say is meant to stop their continued rallies.
+The protesters defied Sarraj’s decision and took to the streets after his announcement., before being dispersed by militias.

 Libya has seen a surge in coronavirus infections in recent weeks, with most of the cases in the country’s west.
 So far, authorities have reported more than 11,800 cases, including 210 deaths, though the actual numbers are thought to be far higher, in part due to limited testing.